eu-ge-ne/slice-tree/README.md

 ### `SliceTree.proto.write_line()`

-Inserts the text at the specified column in the specified line.
+Inserts a text into the buffer at the specified line and column indexes.

 Syntax